Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Bicyclus buea (male, under and upperside)

-Females of Bicyclus buea and B. sanaos (species below) are impossible to identify in the field as reliable identification cues have yet to be described (female examples of trapped individuals of either B. buea and B. sanaos)
+Females of Bicyclus buea and B. sanaos (species below) are impossible to identify in the field as consistent identification traits have yet to be identified and described.
+Examples of females of these species are tentatively labelled but just to show a possible female example of the species.

 -inkA-ink.jpeg)